SaralMhrzn/Amazon_Clone_Website/README.md

 # Amazon_Clone_Website
 Developed a static clone of the Amazon website using HTML and CSS.
-The project focuses on replicating the visual design and layout of the Amazon homepage and various product pages.
-The website includes features such as a header with navigation links, product listings, and a footer.
+The project focuses on replicating the visual design and layout of the Amazon homepage.
 Note: The website is not responsive and does not include dynamic functionality or backend integration.